Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 8: Lecce

 Lecce is one of the biggest cities in the Puglia region and is truly breathtaking.
-There’s immense history to discover here, most notably the sunken Roman amphitheater in the city center, which still hosts events today.
+There’s immense history to discover here, but the most unique spot is the sunken Roman amphitheater, which still hosts events today.

 A woman stands before the ornate, historic stone church facade of Lecce, Italy, adorned with detailed carvings and a large circular stained glass window.
 A Must-visit for your puglia itinerary

-Its impressive architectural gems have earned it the nickname ‘the Florence of the South’, and we have to agree!
-We loved wandering around the baroque streets of the city, admiring the architecture and the soft, golden limestone of the buildings (called Pietra Leccese).
+Lecce has been nicknamed ‘the Florence of the South’, and we can definitely see the similarities!
 Stop off in Piazza del Duomo, admire the stunning Basilica di Santa Croce, and visit the city’s incredible palaces.

 A woman walking in front of a tall stone clock tower in a sunny town square in Lecce, Italy, surrounded by historic buildings.
 The perfect day-trip on your puglia itinerary

-While sightseeing, make sure to take advantage of Lecce’s many incredible foodie spots!
+Lecce also had some of our favorite foodie spots!
 We loved the pastries at Caffè Alvino, especially the regional favorite Pasticciotto, a pastry filled with vanilla custard.
 My favorite was the one with the lemon cream filling — so good!

 Two hands holding a white napkin with two golden-brown Pasticciotto pastries, set against a blurred green background.
 The perfect snack during your puglia itinerary